ralphwetzel/theonionbox/README.md

 First finding: This file, `README.html`, was placed into the root of your virtual environment - to always be at your hand if necessary.

-Second finding: There were three additional subdirectories created:
+Second finding!
+There were three additional subdirectories created:
 * `config`, where to place a [configuration file](#configuration-by-file) - if you need one.
 You'll find there as well an example for such a configuration file.
 * `docs`, that holds the images used in this document.
 * `service`, to provide the launchers if you intend to run your _Box_ as a [system service / daemon](#the-onion-box-as-system-service-aka-daemon).